 Gray whales require different habitats for foraging and reproduction.
-The water in the subtropical breeding/calving grounds of the Baja lagoons is about 4 m (13 ft) deep, temperature 15-20o C (50-68o F), hypersaline due to evaporation, and the bottom is sandy or muddy with eelgrass growth in some areas.
-In the Arctic feeding grounds, where 95% of the whales’ food is gammarid amphipods, the bottom is muddy, the water depth under 60 m (197 ft) and the water temperature a frigid 2.8-3.9o C (37-39o F).
-The “summer residents” of northern California to southeastern Alaska inhabit a variety of temperate water habitats—muddy and sandy bottoms, rock and boulder substrates, and kelp and eelgrass beds with depths from 3-30 m (9.8-98 ft).
+The water in the subtropical breeding/calving grounds of the Baja lagoons is about 4 m (13 ft) deep, temperature 15 to 20o C (50 to 68o F), hypersaline due to evaporation, and the bottom is sandy or muddy with eelgrass growth in some areas.
+In the Arctic feeding grounds, where 95% of the whales’ food is gammarid amphipods, the bottom is muddy, the water depth under 60 m (197 ft) and the water temperature a frigid 2.8-3.9o C (37 to 39o F).
+The “summer residents” of northern California to southeastern Alaska inhabit a variety of temperate water habitats—muddy and sandy bottoms, rock and boulder substrates, and kelp and eelgrass beds with depths from 3 to 30 m (9.8 to 98 ft).

-These whales have 130-180 overlapping, cream to whitish-yellow baleen plates that fray into fine hairs on the ends inside their mouth next to the tongue.
-These plates are 5-15 cm (2-10 in) in length.
+These whales have 130 to 180 overlapping, cream to whitish-yellow baleen plates that fray into fine hairs on the ends inside their mouth next to the tongue.
+These plates are 5 to 15 cm (2 to 10 in) in length.

 As their name indicates, gray whales are gray in color but their coloration is not uniform.
 Younger whales are darker gray and older ones lighter.
 Both have gray patches, varying degrees of white mottling, and scattered encrustations of whitish barnacles and orange whale lice.

 While several whale species feed on the bottom, the bottom feeding technique of gray whales is unique.
-The gray whale takes a deep inhalation of air, arches its body, throws its flukes high into the air, and dives to the muddy bottom usually in relatively shallow water that is 10-15 m (30-50 ft) deep.
-On the bottom it rolls on its side (normally the right side) and pushes its head through the top few inches of sediment.
-It then opens its mouth slightly and by expanding and contracting its throat grooves and retracting its huge tongue creates a powerful suction to suck up the food-filled sediment.
+The gray whale takes a deep inhalation of air, arches its body, throws its flukes high into the air, and dives to the muddy bottom, usually in relatively shallow water that is 10 to 15 m (30 to 50 ft) deep.
+On the bottom, it rolls on its side (normally the right side) and pushes its head through the top few inches of sediment.
+It then opens its mouth slightly, and by expanding and contracting its throat grooves and retracting its huge tongue, creates a powerful suction to suck up the food-filled sediment.
 It uses its tongue to force the mud and water through the baleen plates on the opposite side of its mouth.
 The baleen acts as a filter or strainer retaining only the food, which the whale maneuvers with its tongue so the gammarid amphipods, tube worms, mollusks, and other bottom invertebrates can be swallowed.
 The whale leaves a trench in the ocean floor and trails a plume of mud behind it as it surfaces.

 Recent observations have dispelled the beliefs that gray whales are only bottom feeders and that they do not eat during their migrations.
 Opportunistic feeders, they surface-feed, gulping small schooling fish, pelagic crabs, and swarms of krill when encountered.
 They also forage in kelp for mysid shrimps.

-Gray whales become sexually mature at 5-11 years of age or when they reach 12-14 m (39.6-46 ft) in length.
+Gray whales become sexually mature at 5 to 11 years of age, or when they reach 12 to 14 m (39.6 to 46 ft) in length.
 Mating usually occurs during the southbound migration.
 Courtship is complex and may involve three or more whales of mixed sexes, milling, circling, and rolling for two hours or more.
 Groups of three are common, usually a female and two males.
 At one time it was thought that the second male was an assistant, helping to keep the female close to the mating male.
 Researchers today believe that both males mate with the female.

 Not all calves are born in the warm waters of the Baja lagoons.
 Females with calves are commonly seen on the southbound migration from observation points along the U.S. Pacific Coast.
-The calf, born after a gestation period of 12-13 months, is pinkish at birth rapidly changing to dark gray to black in color, 4.5-5 m (14.9-16 ft) in length, and weighs about 50-68 kg (1100-1500 lb).
-The flukes of newborns are weak and curled under at birth with the result that the almost helpless calf usually has to be supported by the mother using her back and flukes to get it to the surface for its first breath of air.
+The calf, born after a gestation period of 12 to 13 months, is pinkish at birth, rapidly changing to dark gray to black in color, 4.5-5 m (14.9 to 16 ft) in length, and weighs about 50 to 68 kg (1100 to 1500 lb).
+The flukes of newborns are weak and curled under at birth with the result that the almost helpless calf usually has to be supported by the mother, using her back and flukes to get it to the surface for its first breath of air.
 Within about three hours the calf becomes coordinated enough to swim a steady course.

 The cow’s nipples are recessed in narrow folds on her belly.
 When the calf’s mouth touches one of the folds, the mother’s muscles push the nipple outward and she forcibly ejects a stream of milk into the calf’s mouth.
 It rapidly accumulates the blubber layer that will help keep it warm by consuming about 189 l (50 gal) of milk a day that is 50-53% fat and the consistency of cottage cheese.
 The calf will grow about 3 m (10 ft) and double its weight before its swim north begins.
 It will be weaned after reaching the Alaskan feeding grounds when it is about seven to eight months of age.

-The Blow: Gray whales usually take three to five breaths 10-20 seconds apart, then dive for three to seven minutes, staying underwater for up to 20 minutes.
+The Blow: Gray whales usually take three to five breaths 10 to 20 seconds apart, then dive for three to seven minutes, staying underwater for up to 20 minutes.
 When they resurface, they exhale about 378 l (100 gal) of air in a blow that is up to 4.6 m (15 ft) high.
 If winds are calm, the blow appears to be heart-shaped.

 Acrobatics: Although they are not as noted for their acrobatic behaviors as humpback whales, grays still manage to be “showy”.
 Why the whales display is not known.
 Their acrobatics include: breaching: throwing as much as ¾ of the body out of the water and landing on the surface belly down or on the side with a huge splash.
 Is this to get rid of parasites, communicate with other whales, a courtship display, a temper tantrum, or just for fun? spyhopping:lifting the head out of the water vertically, usually clearing the eyes above the water surface to scan for about 30 seconds, then slowly sinking down.
 Why look around?
 Perhaps, to see who is in the area, where obstacles are, to navigate, or just out of curiousity. sailing: lifting flukes and tailstock into the air to catch a strong gust of air and “sail” downwind with the breeze (a lagoon behavior). snorkeling: a rise to the surface to inhale air without a blow, (exhalation is underwater).
 This behavior is believed to be unique to gray whales.
 It may be a reaction to boat noises and traffic or a desire to be “hidden”.

 The Migration: Eastern Pacific gray whales have one of the longest migrations of any animal.
-They travel 16,000-23,530 km (10,000-14,000 mi) round trip during their journey from Arctic summer feeding grounds to winter breeding and calving grounds in Baja lagoons and the Gulf of California.
+They travel 16,000 to 23,530 km (10,000 to 14,000 mi) round trip during their journey from Arctic summer feeding grounds to winter breeding and calving grounds in Baja lagoons and the Gulf of California.
 The total distance is dependent on the exact starting and turn-around points.